James B. Wells Jr.: Political career

-Powers was instrumental in building up an organized Democratic power base in Cameron County, which was dominated during the Reconstruction Era by Republican political appointees of the federal government in Washington, DC.
-This took the form of the Blue Club of Cameron County, which gathered together the powerful ranchers of the region to organize voting for unified Democratic tickets.
+Powers was instrumental in building up an organized Democratic power base in Cameron County, which was dominated during the Reconstruction Era by Republican political appointees of the federal government in Washington, D.C.
+That took the form of the Blue Club of Cameron County, which gathered together the powerful ranchers of the region to organize voting for unified Democratic tickets.
 When Powers died in 1882, leadership of the Cameron County Democratic organization fell to Wells, who would remain at the helm of the soon-to-be-dominant political party's patronage machine for the better part of four decades.

 By 1890 approximately 97% of the land in Cameron County was controlled by a group of 90 ranchers, who each owned between 1,000 and more than 300,000 acres of tillable soil and rangeland.
-Each of these controlled the political opinions and votes of a substantial number of their employees, predominately Mexican-Americans who retained the traditional deferential political attitudes of the patrón-peón relationship.
-This provided a durable electoral base for Wells and his political allies and enabled them to advance their political agenda of entrenching land ownership rights, maintaining low property taxes, and garnering the intervention of Texas Rangers and federal troops to suppress cattle rustling and civil unrest.
+Each of them controlled the political opinions and votes of a substantial number of their employees, predominately Mexican-Americans, who retained the traditional deferential political attitudes of the patrón-peón relationship.
+That provided a durable electoral base for Wells and his political allies and enabled them to advance their political agenda of entrenching land ownership rights, maintaining low property taxes, and garnering the intervention of Texas Rangers and federal troops to suppress cattle rustling and civil unrest.
 He was also a strong supporter of railroad construction in the region, including a bold 1889 project to connect Corpus Christi and Brownsville with the nations of Central America by rail.

 From 1895 conservative Democrats firmly dominated Texas politics and Wells forged close ties with the political establishment in Austin as well as local political machines in neighboring counties.
 This included particularly his cohort Archie Parr of Duval County, with whom he consulted in patronage decisions from the 1890s.
 Wells held consistently conservative views, including support of the gold standard, and was a political opponent of reform Democratic Governor "Big Jim" Hogg, father of the Texas Railroad Commission.

 Wells' recommendations controlled the appointments of Rangers serving in South Texas and his efforts at organizing South Texas legislators for the purpose were important in maintaining a permanent Ranger presence in Brownsville.
-Wells and his associates turned a blind eye to the abuses of this force, which together with local vigilante groups conducted what one historian has called a "reign of terror" which killed at least 200 Mexicans during the bandit raids associated with the revolutionary crisis of 1915.
+Wells and his associates turned a blind eye to the abuses of that force, which, together with local vigilante groups, conducted what one historian has called a "reign of terror" which killed at least 200 Mexicans during the bandit raids associated with the revolutionary crisis of 1915.

-Wells remained the dominant figure in Cameron County politics, controlling the government agenda and government patronage, through the coming of World War I. He would remain as chairman of the Cameron County Democratic Party until 1920.
+Wells remained the dominant figure in Cameron County politics and controlled the government agenda and government patronage through the coming of World War I. He would remain as chairman of the Cameron County Democratic Party until 1920.